 (B) Subparagraph (B) is amended by striking the word “Commissioner” and inserting the phrase “Commissioner or hearing examiner” in its place.

-(2) Paragraph (2) is amended by striking the word “Commissioners” and inserting the phrase “members” in its place.
+(2) Paragraph (2) is amended by striking the word “Commissioners” and inserting the word “members” in its place.

 (3) Paragraph (3) is amended as follows: